z0isch/bevy_orchestral/ideas.md

 ## Stretch ideas

-Chests like in Vampire Survivors?

-Easy mode:

-- Notes play automatically instead of needing to hit the key
-- More powerful if you do manage to hit the key

-Score upgrades:

-- Repeat a measure without having to play it

-Defenses for the player:

-- Speed increases
-- Health increases
-- Sprint cooldown decreases
+### Support instrument types

+1. Buff solo instruments

+- Length of note determines how long the AoE is active
+- Dynamic level can add to AoE size, increase beat rate (pulses every 16th instead of every 8th), increase damage per pulse

+2. Slow enemies

+- Length of note determines how long the AoE is active
+- Dynamic level can add to AoE size, length of effect, style of effect slow -> freeze

-Elemental notes (maybe can use note values? a, b, c, d, e, f, g)
+### Elemental notes (maybe can use note values? a, b, c, d, e, f, g)

 1. Poison - DoT damage